Elearning for Employees: Methods, Tools, and Benefits

 8. Always Available

-One of the benefits of online learning for employees is that it can provide them with instant feedback about their learning process.
-This is great because having employees assess themselves is a great way for them to monitor their own progress.
-It is also good for the management team as it gives them regular updates about how the staff is progressing.
+Online learning offers employees instant feedback about their learning process, which is a significant advantage.
+Having employees assess themselves is a great way for them to monitor their own progress.
+It also provides the management team with regular updates about how the staff is progressing.

 10. Suitable for Millenials and Gen Z